nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 ![Extensions view icon](https://code.visualstudio.com/assets/docs/editor/extension-gallery/extensions-view-icon.png)

 :pencil2: Type in "Eslint" into  the search box at the top of the Extensions view and select the _ESLint extension_ in the search results.
-Install the extension by clicking the green "Install" button and then click the "Reload" button after installation has finished.
+Install the extension by clicking the green "Install" button.

 ![Install ESLint extension](../images/ex1-installing-eslint-vscode.png)